 The Patrol Officers have the authority of the Harbour Master to give advice and specific instructions to skippers of any vessel; you should act on these instructions.
 Please keep a close eye on your speed and in particular your wash which may be substantial even when within the speed limit of 6 knots through the water.
 Give consideration to other users including those berthed, those in small vessels or tenders.

-Our policy is based on education in the first instance, reverting to prosecution for repeat offenders, for offences bringing significant risk of serious injury or loss of life or for when users threaten or abuse our staff members.
+CHC has an enforcement policy based on education in the first instance.
+This generally reverts to formal written warnings and ultimately to prosecution for repeat offenders, for offences bringing significant risk of serious injury or loss of life, or for when users threaten or abuse our staff members.
+Any harbour users in breach of a General Direction or Special Direction shall be guilty of an offence and liable on summary conviction to a fine.

 New for 2015 was the introduction of Body Worn Video (BWV) cameras for each of our Patrol Officers.
 CHC’s investment in BWV cameras is part of the Commission’s ongoing education and enforcement policy of our General Directions, which are so important for the safety and well-being of all those who enjoy Cowes Harbour.